NX free edition installation on Ubuntu 7.10

 Easy Configuration for VMware Player

-July 2, 2007 by parsek
+July 2, 2007

 It is fun to try out multiple Linux distributions on a single OS without partitioning your hard drive.
 If you don’t want to install VMware server, player version is an excellent tool for either virtual LiveCD or installation purposes.
 You can see various distributions installers and improve your Linux installation skills.